We're moving to ukri.org. Some links may take you there. If you can't find what you're looking for, try ukri.org/epsrc.

 These highly collaborative projects include universities working across the UK and a range of project partners including business and learned societies.
 To find out more about the individual projects please click on the dots on the map below.

-Promoting Equality, Diversity and Inclusion in University Spinout Companies - A Case for Action - EP/S010734/1
+Oxford Brookes University: Promoting Equality, Diversity and Inclusion in University Spinout Companies - A case for Action

 Partners: University of Oxford, The Royal Society of London, Elsevier UK, PertinaxPharma

-STEMM CHANGE - Uncovering Barriers to Inclusivity and Transforming Institutional Culture - EP/S011897/1
+University of Nottingham: STEMM CHANGE - Uncovering Barriers to Inclusivity and Transforming Institutional Culture

 Partners: University of Bradford, University of Kent, University of Liverpool, Newcastle University, Nottingham Trent University, University of Warwick, The Science Council, Virginia Polytechnic Institute and State University, Royal Academy of Engineering, Royal Society of Chemistry, Kohler Mira Ltd, Institute of Physics, Diversity by Design